inaka/erlang_guidelines/README.md

 *Examples*: [variable_names](src/variable_names.erl)

 *Reasoning*: Adhering to one convention makes it easier not to have "duplicated" variables all around the code.
-Since variables start with upper case, camel-case looks like a proper convention for their naming.
+Camel-case makes variable names more visually distinguishable from atoms and it matches the OTP standard.

 ### Strings